edgedb/edgedb/docs/guides/tutorials/trpc.rst

           if (!(await ctx.session.isSignedIn())) {
             throw new Error("Not authenticated");
           }
-          // Fetch data from EdgeDB using the authenticated client const userData = await ctx.session.client.query(`
+          // Fetch data from Gel using the authenticated client const userData = await ctx.session.client.query(`
             select User { name, email }
           `);